ksj20/balpdcitil/README.md

 # Description

-This AWS Lambda function is a simple Hello World app where it returns somthing like `{"message": "Hello Steve Jobs!"}`
+This AWS Lambda function is a simple Hello World app where it returns something like `{"message": "Hello Steve Jobs!"}`

 If you want to build it, run
 ```bash